umputun/sys-agent/README.md

 #### `nginx` provider

-This check runs request to nginx status page, checks and parse the response.
-In order to use this provider you need to have nginx with enabled `stub_status`.
+This check runs a request to the nginx status page, checks, and parses the response.
+In order to use this provider, you need to have nginx with the `stub_status` enabled.

 ```nginx
     location /nginx_status {